 And what of our calculated rate of return?
 It almost certainly understates the true rate of return that Sraffa earned on his investments.

-We can simplify the calculation as follows:
+We can modify the calculations as follows:

 We then debit and credit his trades as before.